A fast food-freezing temperature estimation framework using optimally located sensors: Inverse problem

 The main proposal of this work is a procedure for estimating temperature fields from experimental data.
 In this context, there are several alternatives for handling the input data, which we can summarize in two types of measurements: Point-wise measurements and averaged temperature sensors in low-resolution temperature fields from thermo-cameras.
 In any case, the sensor gives local averages of the temperature field to be estimated, and therefore, the linearity assumption on the state to be estimated is reasonable.

-As schematically depicted in Figure \ref{fig:measuring}, measuring a high dimensional temperature state is understood as applying the observer matrix $\WW$ on a temperature state.
+As schematically depicted in the right bottom corner of Fig.~\ref{fig:pipeline}, measuring a high dimensional temperature state is understood as applying the observer matrix $\WW$ on a temperature state.
 The matrix columns, otherwise understood as the Riesz representers of the measurements \cite{galarce2023_MRE}, are indicatrix functions on the data pixels, i.e., for every thermo-camera pixel $\Omega_i \subset \Omega$ we have:

 for $i=1,\ldots,m$ pixel measurements.